 Fraud and Corruption

-· Re A (Unaoil) (2018) – Instructed to represent potential defendant in Unaoil investigation by DoJ and SFO.
+· Re A (Unaoil) (2018 - present) – Instructed to represent potential defendant in Unaoil investigation by DoJ and SFO.

 · R v Graham Hill, Alstom Corruption case <2016> 1 Cr App R 21 (2015 - 2018) – Successfully defended this international corruption case involving infrastructure projects from Delhi to Tunis.

 · R (Khassenov) v Kulich (2016 -present)– Successful private prosecution in a multimillion dollar international fraud.

 · Orenstien v Pradhan (2015)– Successful private prosecution for fraud and perverting the course of justice.

 · Re D (2015)– Multimillion pound corporate successful private prosecution of former director for fraud.

 · R v Peterson, Weavering Capital Fund Fraud (2013 - 2015)– Representing hedge- fund manager charged with fraudulent trading in financial instruments with an alleged loss of $626m.

 · AG of Jersey v Michel (2006 – 2011) <2009> UKPC 41; <2009> WLR (D) 312 –Defending.
 Gideon was engaged in this case full time from March 2006 to late 2007 and with regularity since.
 It was the largest money laundering case in the history of the Channel Islands.
 Gideon acted in the team for the first defendant.
 The prosecution sought £38m in confiscation but received less that £10m after argument.
 The Privy Council (Supreme Court) quashed the conviction.

 .
 R v Jabari Shelton (2019) – Defending internationally known individual (A$AP Bari) charged with sexual assault.